mcgill-csus/mcgill-csus-docs/constitution/body.md

 1. CSUS runs elections for the VP positions.

 2. A U1 Representative, which can be more than one representative at the choice of the elected representative, is elected by the regular members who are first year computer science students in the first month of the school year, including those who have just transferred.

+3. Any student of McGill University may run for CSUS positions.

 ## Procedures